 Lindner Center of HOPE, Staff Psychologist

-Dr. Wilcox is a licensed clinical psychologist and member of the Obsessive-Compulsive Disorder (OCD) and Anxiety Disorder treatment team at the Lindner Center of HOPE.
-She specializes in the treatment of adolescents and adults with moderate to severe OCD and anxiety disorders, utilizing evidence-based treatment approaches, such as Exposure and Response Prevention (ERP) and Cognitive-Behavioral Therapy (CBT).
-She currently provides outpatient therapy services and previously provided assessment and therapy within Lindner Center of HOPE’s residential treatment units, Williams House (adolescent) and Sibcy House (adult).
+Dr. Jennifer Wilcox is a licensed clinical psychologist and a member of the Obsessive-Compulsive Disorder (OCD) and Anxiety Disorder treatment team at the Lindner Center of HOPE.
+She specializes in the assessment and treatment of adolescents and adults with moderate to severe OCD and anxiety disorders, utilizing evidence-based treatment approaches, such as Exposure and Response Prevention (ERP) and Cognitive-Behavioral Therapy (CBT).
+She currently provides outpatient therapy services and previously provided assessment and therapy within Lindner Center of HOPE’s residential treatment units, Sibcy House and Williams House, for several years.

-Prior to joining Lindner Center of HOPE, Dr. Wilcox completed postdoctoral training at Doorways, LLC in Phoenix, Arizona where she developed an Intensive Outpatient Program (IOP) for young adults with OCD and anxiety disorders, co-facilitated an IOP for adolescents with OCD and social anxiety, and provided individual outpatient therapy for adolescents and young adults with OCD, anxiety disorders, and mood disorders and additional post-doctoral training at Lindner Center of HOPE/UC Health.
+Prior to joining Lindner Center of HOPE, Dr. Wilcox completed postdoctoral training at a private practice in Phoenix, Arizona, where she developed an Intensive Outpatient Program (IOP) for young adults with OCD and anxiety disorders, co-facilitated an IOP for adolescents with OCD and social anxiety, and provided individual outpatient therapy for adolescents and young adults with OCD, anxiety disorders, and mood disorders.
+She completed an additional year of post-doctoral training at the Lindner Center of HOPE/UC Health.

 Dr. Wilcox completed her pre-doctoral internship at Rogers Memorial Hospital in Oconomowoc, Wisconsin where she received specialized training in the assessment and treatment of severe OCD treatment in children, adolescents, and adults in residential and IOP settings.
 She also has additional graduate training and experience in a variety of other areas including: behavioral medicine, eating disorders, bariatric surgery, and substance use disorders.